 One of the most fundamental functions in any microcontroller device is the ability to control and measure time.
-To implement time related functions the device includes a Timer Modules, abbreviated to the name TM.
-The TM is a multi-purpose timing unit and serves to provide operations such as Timer/Counter, Compare Match Output and Single Pulse Output as well as being the functional unit for the generation of PWM signals.
-Each of the TM has two individual interrupts.
+To implement time related functions the device includes several Timer Modules, abbreviated to the name TM.
+The TMs are multi-purpose timing units and serves to provide operations such as Timer/Counter, Compare Match Output and Single Pulse Output as well as being the functional unit for the generation of PWM signals.
+Each of the TMs has two individual interrupts.
 The addition of input and output pins for the TM ensures that users are provided with timing units with a wide and flexible range of features.